Senior LIFE Services

-Senior LIFE is an alternative to nursing homes, designed to help seniors live their best lives at home.
-Through Senior LIFE services, members are able to access the health care and support they need—and still have the independence they want.
-Each member of the Senior LIFE Program receives an individualized care plan that covers all medically necessary services, including the services listed below.
+Senior LIFE is designed to help older adults live their best lives at home for as long as possible.
+Through Senior LIFE services, members are able to access the health care and support they need.
+Each member of the Senior LIFE Program receives an individualized care plan that covers all services approved by the interdisciplinary team, including the services listed below.

-At Senior LIFE, our goal is to help seniors live safely at home and in the community.
-We offer a unique alternative to nursing homes by providing and coordinating health-related and supportive services for our members.
+At Senior LIFE, our goal is to help older adults live safely at home and in the community for as long as possible.
+We provide and coordinate all the health-related and supportive services our members need.
 Members and their families work with the Senior LIFE team to create an individualized care plan which includes a variety of services.

 We understand that caregivers need a helping hand.
 That’s why many of our services are available at the Senior LIFE Center and in the home, including: